ixd-studio/bootstrap4-slider/README.md

 Bootstrap Page Template

-One-pager

-This features a fixed navbar and full width image carousel.
+This one-pager features a fixed navbar and full width image carousel.